 |To arrest someone who failed to appear in court or comply with court orders.

 |Failure to appear in court or follow court orders

 |To arrest a person suspected of committing a crime.

 |Probable cause to believe someone committed a crime

 In this article, our Colorado criminal defense lawyers will address:

 - 1. What is a search warrant?

 - 2. How do the police get a search warrant?

-- 3. Can the police search my property without a search warrant?
+- 3. Can police search my property without a warrant?

-- 4. What happens if the police searched my property without a warrant?
+- 5. What happens if police search without a warrant?